jpegleg/mihno/README.md

 ### + Adjustable logging
 ### + Thread safe and memory safe

-The default listener is 3975.
+The default listener for M I H N O is port 3975.
 Adjust that in the src/main.rs file, along with any other adjustments you need.
 Set multiple M I H N O services on different non-conflicting ports, read the data in your security systems and respond accordingly.

 ## Documentation notes: